AlgoRookie/AlgoRookie/README.md

-# 🚀 Welcome to the AlgoRookie's GitHub! 👋
+# 🚀 Welcome to the Scopium's GitHub! 👋

 ### 😄 About Me
 My name is Tomiwa Onigbanjo, but you can call me Scopium!